-PHA (WA) and the Professional Historians Australia (PHA) advocate the engagement of people for history projects whose qualifications and experience meet the National Accreditation Standard established by PHA.
+PHA (WA) and the Professional Historians Australia (PHA) advocate for the engagement of people for history projects whose qualifications and experience meet the National Accreditation Standard established by PHA.

 Professionally qualified historians bring a broad historical knowledge, strong research skills, an independent outlook and effective writing skills to a history project.
 Trained historians have the skills and experience to identify, collect and interpret research materials, conduct oral histories, research pictorial collections and other media, and produce an engaging and lively end product which locates your story in a wider historical context.

 The outcome of a commissioned history could lead to a book or a booklet being prepared by a professional historian.
-For some projects other outcomes may be recommended such as a collection of oral histories, an exhibition, a radio program, or even a website or CD-ROM.
+For some projects other outcomes may be recommended such as a collection of oral histories, an exhibition, a radio program or podcast, a website or blog.

 HOW TO FIND A PROFESSIONAL HISTORIAN